Adas, Michael, ed. Technology

 Rice, Eugene Jr. and Anthony Grafton.
 The

-World Economy: History and Prospect.
-Austen, Tx: University
+History and Prospect.
+Austen, Tx: University of Texas Press.

-Illusion: Science, Technology and the Politics of Progress.
-Philadelphia,
+of Illusion: Science, Technology and the Politics of Progress.

-World; A Puritan Artisan in Seventeenth-Century London.
-Stanford: Stanford
+Artisan in Seventeenth-Century London.
+Stanford: Stanford UP, 1985.

 Shanks, Michael and Christopher Tilley.
 Social